 MAZON Jewish Clergy Justice Mission

-This April, leadership from various denominations are joining MAZON in Washington, D.C. for a Jewish Clergy Justice Mission to learn about hunger in America through a Jewish lens, engage in advocacy and policy training, and meet with members of Congress and their staff about these issues on Capitol Hill.
+This November, leadership from various denominations can join MAZON for a virtual Jewish Clergy Justice Mission to learn about hunger in America through a Jewish lens, engage in advocacy and policy training, and meet with members of Congress and their staff about these issues on Capitol Hill.

 Frequently Asked Questions

 What is MAZON’s Anti-Hunger Jewish Clergy Justice Mission?